OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

 .. note::

-   Ceilometer services are only installed on the first OpenStack controller node and do not support high availability in Tungsten Fabric Release 2.20.
+   Ceilometer services are only installed on the first OpenStack controller node and do not support high availability in OpenSDN Release 2.20.

 Ceilometer Details
 ------------------